firekylin/typecho-push-to-firekylin/README.md

 # typecho-push-to-firekylin

-typecho push post to firekylin plugin
+The plugin can help you push your post to another blog created by [Firekylin](https://firekylin.org) when you publish your post in typecho blog.